better-internet/radworks-docs/docs/using-radicle/clone.md

 ...
 ```

-You'll be asked to verify whether you want to associate your the key for your Radicle identity with this project — hit
+You'll be asked to verify whether you want to associate the key for your Radicle identity with this project — hit `Y` to
-`Y` to accept.
+accept.
 Once the clone is finished, you can double-check the project URN and seed node.

 ```
 $ git config --local rad.seed